Imamachi-n/Virtual-Youtuber-API/README.md

-# Virtual-Youtuber-API
+# Virtual YouTuber REST API

 **This was created during my time as a student at Code Chrysalis**

-Virtual YouTuber (VTuber) API is the data collection of 700+ Virtual TouTuber channels.
+Virtual YouTuber (VTuber) API is the data collection of 700+ Virtual YouTuber channels.
 The raw data was gotten from [YouTube Data API v3](https://developers.google.com/youtube/v3) and then extracted the basic data for only Virtual TouTubers.

 ## Setup environment

-### Postgres
+### 1. PostgreSQL Database

 You will need postgres installed.
 If you haven't installed it already, download and install the [PostgresApp](https://postgresapp.com/) and verify its working by running the command `psql` in your terminal.